MAHD04/Risk_Control_System/README.md

 # Risk Control System

 ## Overview
-The Risk Control System is a robust, real-time monitoring solution designed to evaluate trading activity against a set of configurable risk rules.
-It automatically detects anomalies, generates incidents, and can trigger protective actions (such as disabling trading or sending notifications) to mitigate financial risk.
+The **Risk Control System** is a high-performance, real-time monitoring solution designed to evaluate trading activity against a set of configurable risk rules.
+It automatically detects anomalies, generates incidents, and triggers protective actions (such as disabling trading or sending notifications) to mitigate financial risk instantly.

 ## Architecture